Skip to main content

 Yong Fu is best understood as a Hong Kong destination for Ningbo cuisine, with Liu Zhen attached as chef-owner and a price level of $$$$.
 The confirmed identity of the restaurant centers on fish: the Hong Kong outpost is described as nodding to a fish-centric menu through its glass-fish décor, while fish from the East China Sea is shipped here daily.
 That is the clearest grounded reason to book.

-Hours are listed daily from 12 PM to 3 PM and 6 PM to 11:30 PM, so both lunch and dinner are represented in the verified information.
+Hours are listed daily from 12 PM to 3 PM and 6 PM to 11:30 PM, so both lunch and dinner are represented in the information.
 For broader planning around the meal, explore our full Hong Kong bars guide or keep the focus on Yong Fu as a Ningbo option within Hong Kong.

 Late-Night Context and Special-Occasion Fit

-Yong Fu serves dinner until 11:30 PM every night according to the verified hours, which gives it a later evening window than many formal dining plans require.
+Yong Fu serves dinner until 11:30 PM every night according to the hours, which gives it a later evening window than many formal dining plans require.
 The setting also has a clear visual identity: wave-like crystal chandeliers and dangling glass fish underscore the fish-forward theme before the meal begins.
 Those details make the restaurant a plausible special-occasion choice for diners who want Ningbo cuisine in a Hong Kong setting.

-Because the verified data does not specify seating layout, dress code, reservation lead times, tasting-menu structure, beverage program, or particular signature dishes, those details should be confirmed directly with the restaurant before booking.
+Because the data does not specify seating layout, dress code, reservation lead times, tasting-menu structure, beverage program, or particular signature dishes, those details should be confirmed directly with the restaurant before booking.
 What can be stated with confidence is narrower: Yong Fu is a $$$$ Ningbo restaurant in Hong Kong from chef-owner Liu Zhen, with daily lunch and dinner hours and a menu identity tied to fish from the East China Sea.

 Explore more Hong Kong dining options in our full Hong Kong restaurants guide, or use Yong Fu as the reference point if you are specifically looking for Ningbo cuisine in Hong Kong.